Skip to main content

 For example for RDNA2 you can set it to 10.3.0 and to 11.0.0 for RDNA3.

-How can I convert my own model for use with Tabby?
+How can I use my own model with Tabby?

 Can I use local model with Tabby?